cornelius-tyranade/todo/README.md

 When all of these conditions are met,
 JWTService will update the Spring Security Context Holder, and the controller will provide an HTTP status code of 200 to the user.

+### Validations
+A check is conducted on both the client and the server side to ensure that field requests are correct.
+The **Formik** node library can be used to check the input form entered by the user on the client side.
+As for server side validation, it utilizes the **Hibernate Validator** to validate the fields in the API request.

 ## Testing